cleisommais/ruby-course/readme.md

 @cleison

-    Learning from the basic Ruby language
+    Learning from the basics Ruby language